MarcialRosales/maven-concourse-pipeline/README.md

         source-code: source-code-resource
 ```

-We can check out in *Concourse* console our pipeline, which is is still paused.
-When we first set a pipeline, *Concourse* creates it in a *paused* state.
+If we go to *Concourse* UI we will see our pipeline like this:

 ![Pipeline](pipeline1.png)

+The pipelines can be in 2 states: They can be paused, i.e they will not ever run no matter what or they can be active, i.e. they can trigger or be manually executed.
+By default, when we set a pipeline, it will be paused.
+Run the following command to activate it:
-To unpause, we can click in **play** button in the UI or by invoking this command `fly -t plan1 unpause-pipeline -p build-and-verify`.
+`fly -t plan1 unpause-pipeline -p build-and-verify`.

 As soon as we unpause it, *Concourse* will start the pipeline.
 We can track our pipeline via *fly* too:
 ```